Skip to main content

 2. Public-to-Private Workflows

-Send users a private message when they comment a keyword publicly.
+Send users a private message immediately when they comment a keyword publicly.

 • Especially useful for Instagram campaigns ("Comment β€˜INFO’ to get a DM!")